a-magdy/parlote/README.md

 ### Meteor Project
 1. Install [Meteor](http://docs.meteor.com/#quickstart) `$ curl https://install.meteor.com | /bin/sh`
 2. Clone this repo using the command: git clone https://github.com/a-magdy/parlote.git
-3. Step into the folder, and type meteor, to start the app.
+3. Step into the folder using: cd parlote
+4. Install bower components using: bower install
+5. Start the app using: meteor.
+6. The app should be running now on localhost:3000

 ## Resources
 - [Getting started tutorial](https://angular-meteor.com/tutorial)